radiantlogic-v8/documentation-ia-product/documentation/best-practice/02-databases/03-oracle-recommendations.md

 # Oracle configuration recommendations

-> [!warning] Oracle is supported by Brainwave only for existing clients and projects.
+> [!warning] Oracle is supported by RadiantOne only for existing clients and projects.
 In the case of a new project the Oracle database management system is not supported.

 The following recommendations are based on a usage of the iGRC product in an integration environment using the volume of data equivalent to a production environment.